Institute of Medical Sciences, Banaras Hindu University

-The Institute Of Medical Sciences (IMS-BHU) is one of the Six institutes of Banaras Hindu University in Varanasi, India and comprises three faculties, Faculty of Medicine, Dental Sciences, and Ayurveda.
+The Institute of Medical Sciences (IMS-BHU) is one of the Six institutes of Banaras Hindu University in Varanasi, India and comprises three faculties, Faculty of Medicine, Dental Sciences, and Ayurveda.It is a highly ranked prestigious medical institute of the country.

 The Institute of Medical Sciences is the medical school of the university.
 Like other institutions forming BHU, it is residential and co-educational.
+In 2018, it was upgraded to the status of AIIMS by the Government of India.

 History

 The Institute started functioning as College of Medical Sciences in 1960 with nine departments of Modern Medicine and eight departments of Ayurveda, under the leadership of K. N. Udupa, the Founder Director of the institute.

 In 1971, the College of Medical Sciences, was upgraded to Institute of Medical Sciences.
 Today it has 33 departments of Modern Medicine including 10 Departments of Super-specialties, four Departments of dentistry, eleven Departments of Ayurveda and a school of Nursing.